Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 newRay.isInsideGlass = isInGlass;
 return Trace(newRay, depth - 1) * color;
 ```
+And a render:

 ![sphere vox](refractOnly.png)
 _A refract only sphere of voxel_

-I love how a refraction only material looks like!

 ## Getting reflections

-In real life glass also reflects light, so we would like our voxel sphere to also reflect:
+In real life glass also reflects light, so we would like our voxel sphere to also have that effect, like in this render:

 ![sphere vox](reflectingLight.png)